seanmlyons22/ti-lprf-pacs/README.md

 ### Patches

-The TI XML source doesn't contain interrupt defintions.
+The TI XML source doesn't contain interrupt definitions.
 So there are also hand maintained rust files that contain the needed code to define the interrupt vector table in Rust.
 These files are used to patch the generated `lib.rs` file.
 Ideally the SVD files would also be patched, but this is a bit more complex, so we use a simpler solution, for now.

+This is also true for CCFG, HAPI (ROM API).
+So these files are hand maintained in the `input/devices` folder.

 ### Adding or Updating Devices